bsamek/evergreen-wiki/Developer-Workstations.md

-Project configuration include a "Workstation Setup" section where administrators declare a number of simple commands (and directory contexts,) that will run a project's setup.
-These commands are *not* shell interpolated, and are *not* meant to provision the development environment (e.g. install system packages or modify configuration files in `~/`.)
+Project configuration include a "Workstation Setup" section where administrators declare a number of simple commands (and directory contexts) that will run a project's setup.
+These commands are *not* shell interpolated, and are *not* meant to provision the development environment (e.g. install system packages or modify configuration files in `~/`).
 Use these commands to clone a repository, generate index files, and/or run a test build.

 As a prerequisite, users of the project setup *must* have configured their SSH keys with Github, with access to the Github repositories required for their project.
-The commands will assemble a clone operation for the project's core repository, when selected, but required modules or other repositories would need to be cloned directly in another command.
+The commands will assemble a clone operation for the project's core repository when selected, but required modules or other repositories would need to be cloned directly in another command.